9 Best Pool Cleaning Chemicals for a Crystal-Clear Pool

 Testing kits allow us to measure pH, alkalinity, sanitizer levels, and calcium hardness.

-- Types of Kits: There are different kits, such as test strips and liquid test kits.
-Test strips provide quick results, while liquid kits measure more precisely.
+• Types of Kits: Test strips and liquid test kits.
+The test strips are faster than liquid kits which measure more accurately.

 pH Control: Keeping Pool Water Balanced